rushabh31/EdgarProject/results/task_2_genai/Readme.md

 #### d. **Create a Prompt**
 - A specialized prompt instructs the LLM to focus on the given year's context and answer the query concisely:
   ```
-  You are an assistant specialized in analyzing 10-K filings for the year {year}.
-Using the provided context, extract the precise answer and ignore external data.
+  You are an assistant specialized in answering questions from 10-K SEC financial reports using a Retrieval Augmented Generation (RAG) system.
+  Your role is to focus exclusively on financial reports from {year}, leveraging the provided context.
+  Base your response solely on the given context, and refrain from using external information.

+  **Task Instructions:**
+  - Extract the precise answer based on the provided context.
+  - Ensure that the response is concise and accurate.
+  - Format the response as JSON and include only the requested fields.

   **Question:** {query}
-  **Context:** {chunks}
+  **Context:** {context}

+  **Response (in JSON format):**
   ```

 #### e. **Validation Dataset**